griptape-ai/griptape-docs/docs/griptape-framework/data/artifacts.md

 **Artifacts** are used for passing different types of data between Griptape components.
-All tools return artifacts that are later consumed by tasks and ramps.
+All tools return artifacts that are later consumed by tasks and tool memory.
 Artifacts make sure framework components enforce contracts when passing and consuming data.

 ## TextArtifact